This hands-on review of the ACCELQ test automation and test management tool includes the installation process, functionalities, etc:

 => Website: ACCELQ Website

-It also supports a diverse technology stack covering all web technologies as well as legacy platforms.
-It also offers the same comprehensiveness in testing ERP platforms such as Salesforce, Pega, and SAP.
-It also extends the codeless approach to full-blown API testing, which makes it one of the most exciting products in the test automation tool space.
+It also supports a diverse technology stack covering both web technologies and legacy platforms.
+It also offers the same robust features in testing powerful ERP platforms like Salesforce, MS Dynamics 365, Oracle, ServiceNow, Pega, and SAP.
+It also extends a codeless approach to full-blown Web-API-Mobile and Manual testing, in a single seamless unified flow.
+ACCELQ offers a similar, simplified approach to backend test automation tool, with robust support for Databases, Messaging Queues, and even Mainframes!

 Getting Started With ACCELQ

-Being a completely web-based application, not having to install an IDE makes things a lot simpler.
+Being a completely cloud-based application, not having to install an IDE makes things a lot simpler.
 In fact, the tool’s sleek and modern UX driven design is one of its clear differentiators.
 Very few tools in the testing space can claim a UX/finish that comes close to this offering.

 Before jumping into the functionalities of the tool, let’s see a couple of simple initial set up steps: